carlosfrias/apigee-opdk-playbook-samples/README.md

 ## Inventory File Conventions
 These roles depend on use of conventions in the inventory file.
-Specifically inventory file conventions are ansible groups must be defined.
+Specifically inventory file conventions are ansible groups names that are defined around Apigee semantics.
 These ansible groups are semantically linked to the documentation.
 The ansible groups used as conventions correspond to the installation roles and server categorizations called out in the Apigee Private Cloud Installation and Configuration Guide.
 It has been useful to use planet and region designations combined with the documented installation role names to create categorization semantics that should be fairly intuitive once you read the Apigee Private Cloud Installation and Configuration Guide.

 ## Inventory Planet and Installation Role Conventions
 A planet refers to all server nodes across all data centers.
 These semantics are held via the use of group names for